Skyline in Chile

 Key challenges:

-In addition to political fragmentation and uncertainty over the constitution, Chile suffers from high economic inequality, an overreliance on the mining sector, high crime rates, and conflict with the indigenous Mapuche community in the south of the country.
+In addition to political fragmentation—which looks set to become entrenched following the abandonment of the constitutional reform process—Chile suffers from high economic inequality, an overreliance on the mining sector, high crime rates, and conflict with the indigenous Mapuche community in the south of the country.

 Chile's economic outlook: